AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/creative-cloud-24.png) [!DNL Creative Cloud] for enterprise {#creative-cloud}

-New videos, tutorials, or courses published for applications in [!DNL Adobe Creative Cloud for enterprise].
+New tutorials published for applications in [!DNL Adobe Creative Cloud for enterprise].

 +++Details